phantware/phantware/README.md

 - 🥅 Goals: Contribute more to Open Source projects

-- ⚡ Fun fact: I love to play swimming all and gisting
+- ⚡ Fun fact: I love swimming and gisting

 ## 🚀 Languages and Tools: